Dansoftowner/Boomega/docs/PLUGIN_GUIDE.md

 </tr>
 </table>

-You might have noticed that the getModule() method takes two arguments:
+You might have noticed that the `getModule` method takes two arguments:
-...
+- context: [`Context`](/src/main/java/com/dansoftware/boomega/gui/api/Context.kt) - you can use it for interacting with the UI (making alerts, notifications, etc..)
+- database: [`Database`](/src/main/java/com/dansoftware/boomega/database/api/Database.kt) - the object can be used to communicate with the opened database; might be just read-only

+If your module doesn't need these, you can simply ignore them.

 Result:
-...

 ## Record exporting plugins